 14. There aren’t many advertisers on Google or Facebook.
 You know those ads on the right side of Google and Facebook?
 Well, those aren’t just there to annoy you.
 It’s valuable data.
 If there are lots of advertisers bidding on terms related to your niche, it means you’re probably operating in a profitable space.
 For extra credit, watch who is advertising for a few months and see who sticks around.
 If you see the same people over and over again, that’s a very good sign.

-15. The Clickbank products have low gravity scores.
-Yes, most of the products on Clickbank are sleazy, and many use such pushy marketing tactics you want to run away screaming, but it’s still a good barometer for how well courses and software sell in your niche.
+15. The ClickBank products have low gravity scores.
+Yes, some of the products on ClickBank are sleazy, and many use such pushy marketing tactics you want to run away screaming, but it’s still a good barometer for how well courses and software sell in your niche.
 You can look at the gravity score for the products for sale in your category, and it will tell you, comparatively, how many units those products are selling.
 If the gravity score is high, you’ll probably find it easy to monetize selling courses or software.
 If it’s low — or worse, there aren’t any products at all — you may have to find a different way to make money from your blog.

 16. There aren’t any products for sale on Amazon.
 Earlier, we talked about searching Amazon for book reviews, but you should also search for other products your audience might like to buy.
 Promoting Amazon products via affiliate links is one of the most common ways to monetize a blog, especially if it’s related to a popular consumer category, so you should do some research and figure out what your audience might be willing to buy there.
 If you can’t find anything, you need to find a different monetization channel, or you could be in trouble.